szantog/panparks-wysiwyg/README.txt

   - or add a new text format, assign it to trusted roles, and ensure that above mentioned input filters are disabled.

-* Setup editor profiles in Administer > Configuration and modules > Content authoring > Wysiwyg.
+* Setup editor profiles in Administration » Configuration » Content authoring » Wysiwyg.

 -- CONTACT --